Pree4230/data-analysis-and-data-modeling/README.md

 # data-analysis-and-data-modeling
-Performed exploratory data analysis to understand the dataset and designed different machine learning models like decision trees, random forest, Neural networks to predict customer order conversions.
+Performed exploratory data analysis.
+Designed different analytical models like decision trees and random forest to predict whether the customers would book with the travel company.
- Performed K-means and hierarchical clustering for customer segmentation.
-Also, designed recommender system using correlation matrix to make recommendations to customer.
+Performed K-fold cross validation on analytical models to recommend the best analytical model to the travel company.